bombchus/z64-music-wiki/docs/advanced/formmask.md

   - Advanced
 ---

-!!! alert "This page pertains to a feature only available in the Majora's Mask Randomizer"
+!!! alert "This page pertains to a feature only available in the *Majora's Mask Randomizer*"

 # Using Formmask
-This page details how to use the **Formmask** feature added in version 1.15.0.21 of the *Majora's Mask* randomizer.
+This page details how to use the **Formmask** feature added in version 1.15.0.21 of the *Majora's Mask Randomizer*.
 Formmask is the ability to enable and disable specific sequence channels depending on Link's current form or state; this allows the creation of more dynamic sequences than is normally possible in the vanilla game.

 A form refers to Link's different physical forms with the following being available with Formmask: Hylian, Deku, Goron, and Zora.
 A state refers to the different game states with the following being available with Formmask: swimming, combat, Goron spike rolling, and riding Epona.